interviewcrew/hub/prompt_plan.md

 2. Implement using Drizzle, with error handling.
 3. Write unit tests in `src/lib/actions/interviewSteps.test.ts`.

-### Prompt 5.4: Candidate CRUD Server Actions
+### Prompt 5.4: Candidate Candidate Application CRUD Server Actions

-1. Create Next.js Server Actions for `Candidate` CRUD operations in `src/lib/actions/candidates.ts`:
+1. Create Server Actions to manage `candidate_applications` under a new file `src/lib/actions/applications.ts`.
-   - `createCandidate`: Create.
-Validate with `createCandidateSchema`.
-Set default status.
-Ensure `positionId` exists.
+2. Implement actions like `createCandidateApplication`, `getApplicationById`, and `updateApplicationStatus`.
-   - `getCandidates`: Get all.
-Allow filtering by `positionId`, `currentStatus`.
+    -   When `createCandidateApplication` is called, it should also create an initial "Application Created" event in the `interview_events` table.
-   - `getCandidate`: Get by ID.
-Optionally include `Position` info, `CurrentInterviewStep` info, and `Evaluation`s/`Transcription`s related to history.
+3. The `updateApplicationStatus` action is critical:
-   - `updateCandidate`: Update.
-Validate with `updateCandidateSchema`.
-This will be crucial for status updates.
+    -   It must update both the `status` and the `status_updated_at` fields simultaneously.
-   - `deleteCandidate`: Delete (or archive).
+    -   It must also log a new "Status Changed" event to the `interview_events` table, recording the new status.
-2. Implement using Drizzle, with error handling.
+4. Implement a separate `notifyClientForApplication` action that sets the `client_notified_at` timestamp.
-3. Write unit tests in `src/lib/actions/candidates.test.ts`.
+5. Write unit tests for these server actions.

 ### Prompt 5.5: Interviewer CRUD Server Actions